stefan-it/flair-pos-tagging/README.md

 # Model

 We use the latest version of Flair in our experiments.
-The next figure shows a high-level iverview of the used architecture for PoS tagging:
+The next figure shows a high-level overview of the used architecture for PoS tagging:

 ![High level overview of our used model.](./figures/PoS_Tagging_System_Overview-1.png)